alexhunsley/swift-testing-wildcards/README.md

         .filter { $0.newUI || $0.offlineAllowed }
 ```

-## Can I get all the variants as a list?
+## Can I get all the variants into a test func as a single list?

-Yes, by calling `.variantsList` instead of `.variants`.
+Yes, by calling `.variantsList` instead of `.variants`:

-If you wanted to receive that list in a test func use an array parameter like this:

 ```swift
     @Test("if retry is disabled then shouldRetry always returns false", arguments: